 To get the most out of your vitamin C products, look for the formulas that contain the most stabilized forms of vitamin C.

 Here’s why derms explain that older vitamin C formulations had irritation potential as they were made using the most effective and purest form of L-ascorbic acid.
 But, the major challenge with L ascorbic acid is that it is highly unstable and gets oxidized easily.

 The newly discovered vitamin C derivatives at specific concentrations do not oxidize and also penetrate through the skin easily to deliver pure vitamin C content without causing irritations.

-From brightening dull skin tone to defy the signs of aging, vitamin C has always been appreciated for its multiple benefits.
+From brightening dull skin tone to defying the signs of aging, vitamin C has always been appreciated for its multiple benefits.
 Though, ignoring your skin type while choosing vitamin C products can do a lot worse than good.
-Hence, to avoid these unwanted skin woes, it is always good to analyze your skin type and concerns before you start your skin care journey.
+Also, know which ingredients to avoid with vitamin C. To keep skin safe from these unwanted skin woes, it is always good to analyze your skin type and concerns before you start your skincare journey.